MicroGridsPy/MicroGridsPy/README.md

 ### Required libraries

-To run the model the ad-hoc environmens are available as a branch of this repository
+To run the model the ad-hoc environments are available as a branch of this repository

  - mgp.yml
  - mgp_mac.yml